trevordevore/levure/framework/helpers/file_system/README.md

   GIF file: gif
 ```

-Once you've defined your extensions you can use the `appFileExtensionsForTypes()` function to return all extensions with a given type.
+Once you've defined your extensions you can use the `fileSystemFileExtensionsForTypes()` function to return all extensions with a given type.

 Example:

 ```
-put appFileExtensionsForTypes("jpeg file") into tExtensions
+put fileSystemFileExtensionsForTypes("jpeg file") into tExtensions
 ```

 `tExtensions` now contain a CR delimited list of extensions: